Hacane/AJAN-Control-Panel/README.md

 The user interface provides the necessary functionalities for running AJAN without any need for developer tools. this user interface provides the following functionalities:
-- checking the pre requisites of AJAN such as the required JAVA version etc.
+- checking the pre requisites of AJAN such as the required JAVA version etc...
 - providing the installations for the missing pre requisites
 - making the configurations needed before launching AJAN
 - using the pre requisites without the need for adding them to the variables path